-The Madikwe Game Reserve opened in 1992 and comprised 751 km² of pristine bushland.
+The Madikwe Game Reserve lodges opened in 1992 and comprised 751 km² of pristine bushland.
 The resort is just north of the small town Groot-Marico near the Botswana border in the North West Province of South Africa.
 The reserve lies on what used to be farmland.
-Due to the poor soil type in this region agriculture was not that successful.
+Due to the weak soil type in this region agriculture was not that successful.

 - The seventy-five thousand hectares reserve nestles in the North West Province.